-- 17. "Medical research" is to include epidemiological research. - 18.
-"Personal information" is defined to include any opinion as well as any information - whether true or not - about a natural person whose identity is apparent or can reasonably be ascertained from the information or opinion.
+- 17. "Medical research" is to include epidemiological research. - "Personal information" is defined to include any opinion as well as any information - whether true or not - about a natural person whose identity is apparent or can reasonably be ascertained from the information or opinion.
 The range of information/opinion coming within the definition is infinite and would include, for example, information relating to the person's physical description, residence, place of work, business and business activities, employment, occupation, investments and property holdings, relationship to other persons, recreational interests and political, philosophical or religious beliefs.
 The definition applies to such information or opinion whether recorded in a material form or not.
 However, except for IPPs 1-3 relating to collection of personal information, the remaining IPPs are confined to the handling and use of personal information contained in a record.
 IPPs 1-3 are concerned with the collection of information for inclusion in a record (or in a generally available publication). - 19.
-"Record" as used throughout the IPPs (see para 18 above) is defined as a document (see para 15 above), or a photograph or other pictorial representation, which would include a film, videotape, painting, drawing, &c., of a person.
-The definition specifically excludes - - . generally available publications (see para 16 above);
+"Record" as used throughout the IPPs (see para 18 above) is defined as a document (see para 15 above) and a photograph, painting or drawing of a person.
+The definition specifically excludes - - generally available publications (see para 16 above);

-collections of libraries, art galleries and museums;

-Commonwealth records in the open access period in the Australian Archives;

-- documents in the Australian War Memorial Collection other than those placed there by Commonwealth agencies; and - mail in the course of transmission by post. - 20.
+- collections of libraries, art galleries and museums; - .
+Commonwealth records in open access in the Australian Archives; - documents in the Australian War Memorial Collection other than those placed there by Commonwealth agencies; and - . mail in the course of transmission by post. - 20.
 When the Bill speaks of using information, "use" does not include mere disclosure of information but does, however, cover including it in a publication. - 21.
-Cl.6(2) confirms that "breach" of an IPP means contrary to or inconsistent with it. - 22.
-Cl.6(3) affirms that references to "person" in the Bill, other than when qualified by "natural", are references to persons as defined in the Acts Interpretation Act 1901, s.22(a), viz, a body politic or corporate as well as an individual. - 23.
+C1.6(2) confirms that "breach" of an IPP means contrary to or inconsistent with it. - 22.
+Cl.6(3) affirms that references to "person" in the Bill other than when qualified by "natural" are references to persons as defined in the Act 1901, s.22(a), viz, a body politic or corporate as well as an individual. - 23.
 Cl.6(4) see para 11 above.